astenlund/FeatherPod/README.md

 dotnet publish -c Release
 # Deploy using your preferred method (Azure DevOps, GitHub Actions, FTP, etc.)
 ```

+**Important for Azure App Service:** Program.cs is already configured to read the PORT environment variable.
+Do not hardcode URLs or ports in appsettings.json.

 **5. Subscribe in your podcast app:**
 ```